 The Sector Plan does not have a description of medium-density residential land use.
-However, the Sector Plan's rezoning of the subject property to the M-X-T Zone facilitates the plan's implementation by promoting the orderly development and redevelopment of land in the vicinity of major interchanges, major intersections, major transit stops, and designated General Plan Centers, so that these areas will enhance the economic status of the County and provide an expanding source of desirable employment and living opportunities for its citizens.
-As such, the proposed development contributes to the residential density and amenities planned for the Landover Gateway Local Town Center, thereby, conforming to the Sector Plan.
-It should be further noted that the development evaluated with this PPS is a residential revitalization project and, pursuant to Section 27-445.10(b)(4) of the prior Zoning Ordinance, the density of which was determined at the time of the DSP application.
+However, the sector plan's rezoning of the subject property to the M-X-T Zone facilitates the plan's implementation by promoting the orderly development and redevelopment of land in the vicinity of major interchanges, major intersections, major transit stops, and designated General Plan Centers, so that these areas will enhance the economic status of the County and provide an expanding source of desirable employment and living opportunities for its citizens.
+As such, staff find that the proposed development contributes to the residential density and amenities planned for the Landover Gateway Local Town Center, thereby, conforming to the sector plan.
+It should be further noted that the development proposed with this application is a residential revitalization project and, pursuant to Section 27-445.10(b)(4) of the prior Zoning Ordinance, the density of which was determined at the time of the DSP application.
 DSP-16059 and its subsequent amendments were approved for the proposed development, as a part of the greater Glenarden Redevelopment approved under PPS 4-16038, and this DSP remains valid and is vested for the subject property.

 The Sector Plan's area is envisioned to be a vibrant mixed-use community that includes a variety of high-quality mixed-income housing (page 65).
-The Sector Plan recommends the following (vision, goals, strategies, or policies) to help advance the intent and purpose of the plan, shown in BOLD with comments regarding conformance following in plain text.
+The Sector Plan recommends the following (vision, goals, strategies, or policies) to help advance the intent and purpose of the plan, shown in bold with staff's analysis following in plain text.